ajg/synth/README.md

 Motivation
 ----------

 Synthesis blurs the line between compile-time and runtime, and it does so by blending three worlds: (a) the static C++ type system; (b) the dynamic values that need to be manipulated and formatted; and (c) the templates to do so.
-The name is an allusion to this process, which generates new entities (strings, streams, files, etc.)
+The name is an allusion to this process, which generates new entities (strings, streams, files, values, etc.)

 Dependencies
 ------------